 Before Arthur finished his sentence, Christian had bolted back inside the house.
 Arthur packed extra provisions for a worst-case scenario that he couldn’t shake out of his head.

 The boys had loaded into the car and Arthur was driving toward the office when the quakes began again.
-Again, there were two, lasting three minutes each with a five-minute pause between them.
+And again, there were two, lasting three minutes each with a five-minute pause between them.
 Arthur’s phone rang.

 “Yeah…Yeah…Okay.”
 He spun the car around and headed toward the ocean.
-After an hour, they were safe from any areas at risk of landslides.
+Within twenty minutes, they were safe from any areas at risk of landslides.
 His phone rang again and he answered it.
 “Denali……what do you mean underground?………..Okay, okay, send me the coordinates and I’ll meet you there.”
 He dropped the phone in the cup holder and adjusted his course yet again.

 “Dad…” Leon started from the backseat.

 “Everything’s okay,” Arthur cut him off.
-He was too panicked to worry about lying and he didn’t want either of them to know how worried he really was.
+He was too panicked to worry about lying but he didn’t want either of them to know how worried he really was.

 The steady frequency of the quakes gave people an expectation and allowed their fears to subside a little.
 Many had gathered out in open areas.
 Only a few had packed up and gotten on the road.
 Arthur weaved through them on his way to a place he’d never been.
 The sky was growing dim when they pulled up to the gates.
-It was still midday, but dark clouds filled the sky.
+It was still mid-day, but dark clouds filled the sky.
 Two guards approached Arthur and asked for identification.
-He provided his badge the government had issued him and they let them through.
-He drove into a hangar and they were all then escorted into a small transit car that took them below into a bunker.
+He provided his government issued badge and they let him through.
+He drove into a hangar and they were all escorted into a small transit car that took them below into a bunker.

-Arthur was greeted by his boss who walked him down a hall.
-They passed a series of glass windows and Arthur saw the president sitting with a group of men in heated discussion.
+Arthur was greeted by his boss who hurried him down a long hall.
+They passed a series of doors and Arthur saw the president sitting with a group of men in heated discussion.

 Arthur surveyed the room and rolled up his sleeves.
 “Leon.
 Look after Christian.
 Don’t leave this room.”
+He could see fear in their eyes.
 He bent down and placed a hand on each boy’s shoulder.
 “Everything’s going to be okay.”
 He pulled them in for a hug.